corefan/xenko-docs/en/manual/engine/assets/asset-bundles.md

 # Asset bundles

 >[!Warning]
->This section is out of date and will be updated soon.
-For now, it should only be used for for reference.
+>This section is out of date.
+For now, you should only use it for reference.

 A bundle of assets allows to package assets into a single archive that can be downloaded into the game at a specific time.